UANATACA/ONESHOT-REPO/oneshot_gui.md

     8 |     "rao": "1400"
     9 |	   }'

-The validation successful response changes the request to **CREATED** status as a JSON object containing full request information is returned.
+The validation successful response status is a JSON object containing request information, as the request status changes to **CREATED**.

     1 | {
 	2 |		SUCCESSFUL RESPONSE PENDING